majodev/google-webfonts-helper/README.md

 # Express server listening on 8080, in production mode
 ```

-To mitigate security issues especially with the projects' deprecated dependencies, the final image is based on a minimal container image ([distroless](https://github.com/GoogleContainerTools/distroless)).
-It runs rootless, has no shell available and no development dependencies.
+To mitigate security issues especially with the projects' deprecated dependencies, the final image is based on a minimal container image.
+It runs rootless and has no development dependencies.

 ## JSON API
 The API is public, feel free to use it directly (rate-limits may apply).